-If the advice in this blog was not enough, and you are still looking for more information on getting the right candidates into your business, check out our employer resources.
-Our housing clients love the information on our employer resources section.
+If the advice in this blog was not enough, and you are still looking for more information on getting the right candidates into your business, check out our employer page.
 It is full of information from building an inclusive workforce to getting your job description right.

 Alternatively, you can get in touch with me or my team directly to discuss your needs.
 We would love to help you attract the brightest young minds to your business.